|

 It starts with a winding climb through the forest, and ends with a steep, rocky climb to the summit after the saddle.

-On the way back from the hike, we were talking about how this hike would make an excellent start to a day trip from Portland out to Cannon Beach, where you could have lunch, shop in Cannon Beach, and hang out at one of the many beaches for the afternoon before heading home.
+On the way back from the hike, we were talking about how this hike would make an excellent start to a day trip out to Cannon Beach, where you could have lunch, shop in Cannon Beach, and hang out at one of the many beaches for the afternoon before heading home.

 One note for dog owners: The top half of the trail – from the saddle to the peak, mostly – is covered in what is essentially chain link fence laid down along the trail.
 We took our dog Lupine up with us not realizing this, and while she didn’t have any injuries, she definitely was not a fan of it, and I can see it being troublesome for dogs, especially bigger ones.

-The Best Hikes Near Portland, Mapped
+The Best Portland Hikes, Mapped

 Here is a handy map so that you can visualize exactly where the hikes we’ve mentioned in the guide above are located.